 Think of your biz as an assembly line.
 You want well-defined processes that are either executed by a machine or are clearly stated so you don’t have to reinvent the wheel every time you’re behind the desk.

-Here the internet and the technological progress come in handy.
+Here the internet and technological progress come in handy.
 Create a site and think of ways to automate the majority of your tasks.
 In addition, you’ll also want to set restrictions.
 To have a well-defined process when creating your products.
 These two, the self-imposed limitations and the automation will boost your productivity and free up your schedule for the people and projects that matter most.

 This is the only way you can maintain a work-life balance.